bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 Why are students learning Computer Science?

-* Computer science fundamentals -- including performance measurement, data structures and algorithms --  are an important for interview success
+* Computer science fundamentals -- including performance measurement, data structures and algorithms --  are an important for interview success.

-* Breaking down a coding challenge by using pseudocoding helps prepare students for interviews
+* Breaking down a coding challenge by using pseudocoding helps prepare students for interviews.

-* Closures help students better understand scope and functional programming
+* Closures help students better understand scope and functional programming.

-* Students will gain experience in object-oriented programming (OOP) design philosophy and be able to contrast it with functional programming
+* Students will gain experience in object-oriented programming (OOP) design philosophy and be able to contrast it with functional programming.

 Throughout the async module this week, students will use Computer Science to do the following: